 Blink.
 I’m swinging my sons in circles above my head.

-These classmates are wizened, unfamiliar, old.
+These classmates are wizened, unfamiliar, old, like my own visage in the mirror.

 O what shall I do with this absurdity –